Chart Color Schemes

 Morphett Vale - West faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area faces educational challenges, with university qualification rates of 11.9% substantially below the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
+The area's university qualification rate is 11.9%, significantly lower than the Australian average of 30.4%.
+This presents both challenges and opportunities for targeted educational initiatives.
 Bachelor degrees are most common at 8.9%, followed by postgraduate qualifications (1.8%) and graduate diplomas (1.2%).
-Trade and technical skills feature prominently, with 41.9% of residents aged 15+ holding vocational credentials – advanced diplomas (8.1%) and certificates (33.8%).
+Vocational credentials are prevalent, with 41.9% of residents aged 15+ holding them - advanced diplomas at 8.1% and certificates at 33.8%.

-Educational participation is notably high, with 26.1% of residents currently enrolled in formal education.
-This includes 10.3% in primary education, 6.2% in secondary education, and 3.9% pursuing tertiary education.
-Morphett Vale - West's 3 schools have a combined enrollment reaching 739 students as of the latest data.
-The area demonstrates typical Australian school conditions (ICSEA: 963) with balanced educational opportunities.
-The 3 schools focus exclusively on primary education, with secondary options available in surrounding areas.
-School places per 100 residents are at 7.0, falling below the regional average of 13.6, indicating some students may attend schools in adjacent areas.
+Educational participation is high, with 26.1% of residents currently enrolled in formal education.
+This includes 10.3% in primary, 6.2% in secondary, and 3.9% in tertiary education.
+Morphett Vale - West's 3 schools have a combined enrollment of 739 students, with typical Australian school conditions (ICSEA: 963) offering balanced educational opportunities.
+All 3 schools focus exclusively on primary education, with secondary options available nearby.
+School places per 100 residents stand at 7.0, below the regional average of 13.6, indicating some students may attend schools in adjacent areas.

 Frequently Asked Questions - Education